Docker Entrypoint vs. CMD: What Is the Difference and How to Choose?

 This result is identical to what we obtained with the CMD directive.
 So, what’s the difference between them?

-Unlike the CMD directive, we can’t override the default command of the ENTRYPOINT directive.
+Unlike the CMD directive, we can’t override the default ENTRYPOINT directive.
 Let’s see this in action by executing the following command:

 docker container run custom-image:v2 echo Hello kodeKloud!